Erik Cais: Biography

-In 2021 he improved in ERC, finishing 6th in the championship.
+In 2021, Cais improved in ERC, finishing 6th in the championship.
 At his home rally of Barum Czech Rally Zlín he nearly earned his first ERC win, though he crashed on the final stage and was forced to retire after dominating the final day's stages.
 He appeared at the Auto UH Rallysprint Kopná race, where he won first place on almost home soil.
 He also shone at the Austrian Rally Weiz, from which he took second place.
 Another victory was not long in coming and at the Rally Poland Rajd Rzeszowski he finished in first place.

 Cais also made his World Rally Championship debut in 2021 at the Rally Catalunya, finishing 3rd in the WRC2 class.
 In December 2021 he announced he will compete in the WRC2 Championship in 2022.